1810 American Board of Commissioners for Foreign Missions

 The ABCFM also developed a strong emphasis on missions to American Indians.
 They first ministered to Cherokees in Tennessee, and then followed displaced southeastern tribes to Michigan, Wisconsin, the Dakotas, Minnesota, and Oregon.
 During Indian uprisings, missionaries attended to Indians in jail or sent on exile.
 They produced Bibles, dictionaries, and schoolbooks in Dakota and Ojibwe when there were no print versions of these languages.
 They trained indigenous preachers and leaders.

 Another religiously driven, philanthropically funded missionary society that had major effects on America and overseas countries during the nineteenth century was the American Missionary Association.
-For more information on that group, see the 1846 entry on our companion list of achievements in Public-Policy Reform.
+For more information on that group, see the 1846 entry on the companion list of achievements in Public-Policy Reform.

 - Dissertation on the formation of the ABCFM, maxfieldbooks.com/abcfm.html